 Kerry Houlahan, PhD, Geneticist, Genesus Inc.

-Planned future work includes investigating genetic correlations of functional teats and functional teat placement with piglet survival.
-This work aims to provide the most profitable maternal genetics through the incorporation of novel traits into the Genesus breeding program, ultimately benefiting Genesus customers.
+Planned future work includes identifying indicator traits to include with sow removal to develop an accurate sow longevity genomic estimated breeding value.
+This work is aimed at providing the most profitable maternal genetics through the incorporation of longevity into the Genesus breeding program, ultimately benefiting Genesus customers.